Chatbots: What are they exactly? And why are they all the rave today?

 See better results with your bot.

-All in all, you want to ensure that your chatbot conversations and interactions are in line with the customer journey.
 Now that you are armed with some tips on how to analyze and improve your chatbot as well as set up your chatbot for success, you will inevitably begin to see better results.